Song structure: Chorus or refrain

 The terms chorus and refrain are often used interchangeably, both referring to a recurring part of a song.
 When a distinction is made, the chorus is the part that contains the hook or the "main idea" of a song's lyrics and music, and there is rarely variation from one repetition of the chorus to the next.
 A refrain is a repetitive phrase or phrases that serve the function of a chorus lyrically, but are not in a separate section or long enough to be a chorus.
-For example, refrains are found in the Beatles' "She Loves You" ("yeah, yeah, yeah"), AC/DC's "You Shook Me All Night Long", Paul Simon's "The Sound of Silence", and "Deck the Halls" ("fa la la la la").
+For example, refrains are found in the Beatles' "She Loves You" ("yeah, yeah, yeah"), AC/DC's "You Shook Me All Night Long", Simon & Garfunkel's "The Sound of Silence", and "Deck the Halls" ("fa la la la la").

 The chorus or refrain is the element of the song that repeats at least once both musically and lyrically.
 It is always of greater musical and emotional intensity than the verse.
 "The chorus, which gets its name from a usual thickening of texture from the addition of backing vocals, is always a discrete section that nearly always prolongs the tonic and carries an unvaried poetic text."
 In terms of narrative, the chorus conveys the main message or theme of the song.
 Normally the most memorable element of the song for listeners, the chorus usually contains the hook.